areguig/areguig.github.io/_posts/2017-03-31-test-springboot-apps-using-testContainers-and-spock.md

 > [TestContainers](https://www.testcontainers.org/) is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

+TestContainers requires __Docker or docker-machine (for OS X)__ and __Java 8__ installed on the machine that will run the tests

-Add the testContainers postgres dependency to gradle build
+Add the testContainers postgres dependency to gradle build :

 ```
 compile 'org.testcontainers:postgresql:<VERSION>'